flaskevann/console-encryption/README.md

 Run <code>> Encryption.exe</code> with no input:

 <pre>
-Encryption.exe can generate keys and IV's for you, encrypt and decrypt text.
+Console Encryption can generate keys, encrypt and decrypt text.
-All human readable text must be UTF-8.
-All keys and ciphers are always base64.

 AES uses:
 ==============================================================================